 Sales and Marketing

-The company spent more than $23 million on advertising in fiscal 2012.
+The company spent about $21.5 million on advertising in fiscal 2013.